nikuehn/MixedModels_Biases/docs/index.md

 <img src="pictures/example-plot-se2-1.png" width="50%" />

 We now calculate the conditional standard deviations of the random effects from the `lmer` fit according to Equation (3) of the paper, which makes use of the design matrix of the random effects $\mathbf{Z}$, and the relative covariance factor $\mathbf{\Lambda}$.
+We compare the results against the values calculated by package `arm`, and find that the differences are negligible.

 ```r